psd/doctate/README.md

     [Minister for the Cabinet Office][government-role:minister-for-the-cabinet-office]
     [Francis Maude][government-person:francis-maude]

-The [shortcut reference](http://spec.commonmark.org/0.27/#shortcut-reference-link) can be a link to a human-friendly page:
+The displayed text can be whatever you like, as can be the [shortcut reference](http://spec.commonmark.org/0.27/#shortcut-reference-link), which can be a link to a human-friendly page:

     [country:CZ]: https://www.gov.uk/government/world/czech-republic
     [company:02216369]: https://beta.companieshouse.gov.uk/company/02216369